 Contingent consideration relates to potential payments that the Company may be required to make associated with acquisitions.
-The contingent consideration is recorded at fair value based on estimates of discounted future cash flows associated with the acquired businesses within Related party payable in the Consolidated Balance Sheets.
+The contingent consideration is recorded at fair value based on actuals or estimates of discounted future cash flows associated with the acquired businesses.
 To the extent that the valuation of these liabilities is based on inputs that are less observable or not observable in the market, the determination of fair value requires more judgment.
-Accordingly, the fair value of contingent consideration is classified within Level 3 of the fair value hierarchy, under ASC 820, Fair Value Measurement ("ASC 820").
+Accordingly, the fair value of contingent consideration is classified within Level 3 of the fair value hierarchy, under ASC 820.
 The change in fair value is re-measured at each reporting period with the change in fair value being recognized in accordance with ASC 805, Business Combinations ("ASC 805").